ISLAND LINE TRAIL:

 Note; The Bike Path has been undergoing a rehabilitation since I last rode it.
-The first Phase has been completed from Perkins Pier to Penny Lane (widening, marking...) and the second Phase got underway in 2016 from Penny Lane to North Beach.
-Not sure of its status.
+The first Phase has been completed from Perkins Pier to Penny Lane (widening, marking...) and the second Phase is currently underway in 2017.
 So some of my descriptions may be a bit off.
-CLICK HERE FOR INFORMATION .
+CLICK HERE FOR CURRENT CONSTRUCTION STATUS .

 Starting from Oakledge Park; The trail begins on your right at the entrance to the parking lot.

 Note; The trail officially begins off Queen City Park Rd [0 Mile Marker] next to Pine St where a paved path travels north along a wooded corridor out to Home Ave at 0.4 miles.
 Here you head left on-road across the RR tracks then along Austin Dr (low volume/sidewalk available).
 Just before Dunder Rd on your left you'll pick up the paved trail on your right after almost a mile.
 This trail brings you to the Oakledge Park parking lot where the trail picks up from the opposite end of the lot at about 1.2 miles.
 Because there is no parking area from the start of the trail I began from Oakledge Park.

 Follow the paved Burlington Bikeway from the parking lot up to an intersection and head right.
 [Note; Mile markers are painted on the trail and start from Queen City Park Road, so my mileage references begin from there]